Raleigh Pre-Sale Property Prep for Sellers & Agents

 • Interior paint — walls, ceilings, trim, and doors; consistent neutral palette throughout or targeted refresh of high-traffic rooms

-• Flooring refresh — hardwood cleaning, touch-up or refinishing coordination; luxury vinyl plank replacement in worn areas; carpet assessment and spot remediation
+• Flooring refresh — hardwood cleaning, touch-up or refinishing; luxury vinyl plank (durable, water-resistant flooring) replacement in worn areas; carpet inspection and spot cleanup

 • Kitchen refresh — hardware swaps, cabinet door updates or paint, backsplash tile, faucet and fixture replacement, countertop refresh where appropriate